-- A science test developed by Illinois teachers and curriculum experts working in cooperation with the Illinois State Board of Education (ISBE) and its test-development contractor, Harcourt. - WorkKeys® tests in reading and mathematics, and - The ACT® Test.
+- A science test developed by Illinois teachers and curriculum experts working in cooperation with the Illinois State Board of Education (ISBE) and ACT. - WorkKeys tests in reading and mathematics, and - The ACT Plus Writing.

-The Prairie State Achievement Examination and the Illinois Learning Standards
+The PSAE and the Illinois Learning Standards

-The PSAE is required by Illinois law to measure student performance in three academic areas: reading, mathematics, and science.
+The PSAE is required by Illinois law to measure student performance in four academic areas: reading, mathematics, science, and writing.
 In addition to meeting the state requirements, the PSAE must fulfill the requirements of the federal Elementary and Secondary Education Act, which requires states to develop and adopt (1) challenging content and student performance standards and (2) a set of high-quality student assessments to be used to determine the yearly performance of each public school.

-With passage of the current PSAE legislation in 1999, ISBE staff were directed to explore the possibility of developing an examination to fulfill state and federal testing requirements for high school students that comprised three types of assessments: a collegeplacement assessment; assessments used for job placement; and ISBE-developed assessments to cover the Illinois Learning Standards not sufficiently covered by the other assessments.
+With passage of the current PSAE legislation in 1999, ISBE staff were directed to explore the possibility of developing an examination to fulfill state and federal testing requirements for high school students that comprised three types of assessments: a college-placement assessment; assessments used for job placement; and ISBE-developed assessments to cover the Illinois Learning Standards not sufficiently covered by the other assessments.

-For the proposed PSAE to meet both the state and federal requirements, it had to assess the three required academic areas and be aligned with the Illinois Learning Standards.
+For the proposed PSAE to meet both the state and federal requirements, it had to assess the four required academic areas and be aligned with the Illinois Learning Standards.
 No single assessment can effectively measure every one of the Standards.
-Table 2.1 on the following page summarizes the Illinois Learning Standards measured by the PSAE.
+Table 2.1 summarizes the Illinois Learning Standards measured by the PSAE.
 The match to the Illinois Learning Standards was the foremost consideration for selecting components of the PSAE.
-To determine how well the ACT Test, two WorkKeys assessments, and the ISBE-developed test covered the necessary content, ISBE conducted reviews that compared the contents of these tests with the Illinois Learning Standards.
+To determine how well the ACT, two WorkKeys assessments, and the ISBE-developed science test covered the necessary content, ISBE conducted reviews that compared the contents of these tests with the Illinois Learning Standards.

-ISBE first reviewed the ACT Test and a study that ACT had previously done that compared the ACT Test to the Illinois Learning Standards.
-ISBE then reviewed two WorkKeys assessments in light of the Illinois Learning Standards.
+Prior to the first PSAE administration in 2001, ISBE reviewed the ACT and a study that ACT had previously done that compared the ACT to the Illinois Learning Standards.
+ISBE also reviewed two WorkKeys assessments in light of the Illinois Learning Standards.
 The results of these reviews showed that the ACT coupled with the ISBE-developed science test and the WorkKeys reading and mathematics assessments provided a good match to the Illinois Learning Standards.
-ISBE staff also commissioned independent reviews to verify that a PSAE composed of the ACT Test, two WorkKeys assessments, and the ISBE-developed science test match the Illinois Learning Standards that it is intended to measure.
+ISBE staff also commissioned independent reviews to verify that a PSAE composed of the ACT, two WorkKeys assessments, and the ISBE-developed science test match the Illinois Learning Standards that it is intended to measure.
 The studies that reviewed each component of the PSAE to the Illinois Learning Standards are discussed in the following sections.